ezBastion/doc/setup/04-ezb_srv.rst

     ezb_srv start

 ..
 [1] *:port* for all interfaces, *1.2.3.4:port* for IPv4, *0.0.0.0:port* for all IPv4 interfaces, *address.fqdn:port* for DNS resolution.
 ..
-[2] The *cacheL1* is the retention time for information from the database.
+[2] The *cacheL1* is the retention time for information comming from the database.